carlobeltrame/pfadinamen/README.md

 4. Deploy the contents of the `dist` to your static file server.

 The models can also be deployed using Tensorflow serving, since they are also saved in the SavedModel format.

+## Updating the name explanation list
+In regular intervals, pfadinamen.ch publishes newly added and corrected names and explanations.
+With the permission of the author, we are allowed to fetch them and prepare them in JSON format for offline use in this generator.
+To fetch the most current explanations, execute `yarn run fetch-descriptions`.